nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 NCSDK-8223: GATT requests might deadlock RX thread GATT requests might deadlock the RX thread when all TX buffers are taken by GATT requests and the RX thread tries to allocate a TX buffer for a response.
   This causes a deadlock because only the RX thread releases the TX buffers for the GATT requests.
-  The deadlock is resolved by a 30 second time-out, but the ATT bearer cannot transmit without reconnecting.
+  The deadlock is resolved by a 30 second timeout, but the ATT bearer cannot transmit without reconnecting.

   **Workaround:** Set :option:`CONFIG_BT_L2CAP_TX_BUF_COUNT` >= :option:`CONFIG_BT_ATT_TX_MAX` + 2.